ashcrow/osrelease/README.md

 )

 func RequireFedora() error {
-	// The OSRelease instance
+	// The OSRelease instance using the default paths or, err := osrelease.New(nil)
+	// Or to inspect the files in /sysroot
-	or, err := osrelease.New()
+	//or, err := osrelease.NewWithOverrides("/sysroot/etc/osrelease", "/tmp/someplace/usr/lib/os-release"))
 	// Handle the error however you see fit if err != nil {
 		return err